70+ Astonishing World Pollution Facts

 Below are 70+ Shocking Facts on World Pollution

 Fact 1: Pollution is one of the largest killers, impacting more than 100 million worldwide.
+It brings about the death of as many as 9 million people each year.

-Fact 4: The waste disposed in the world’s oceans per year is almost around 14 billion pounds.
+Fact 4: The waste disposed of in the world’s oceans per year is almost around 14 billion pounds.
 Plastic waste is the main component.

 Fact 12: Children make up only 10% of the world’s pollution but are susceptible to 40% of global illnesses.